Montana Historical Society

 National History Day

-Through hands-on experiences offered by participating in National History Day, today's youth are better able to inform the present and shape the future.
+National History Day is a co-curricular academic program for students grades 6-12.
+Through NHD, youth are better able to inform the present and shape the future.
 NHD inspires children through exciting competitions and transforms teaching through project-based curriculum and instruction.

 Prizes for Montana Students